earthly/website/blog/_posts/2023-02-06-openshift-vs-kubernetes.md

 #### Secure Platform Management

-In OpenShift, it’s easy to set up authentication and authorization for managing your clusters.
+In OpenShift, it's easy to set up authentication and authorization for managing your clusters.
 It offers an integrated server for set up, whereas in Kubernetes, you need to fiddle with multiple [Role-Based Access Control](https://earthly.dev/blog/guide-rolebased-ctrl/) and network policies to get the configuration you want.

 OpenShift and Kubernetes both support granular deployment policies, but OpenShift makes it easier for you to manage quotas and access protection through its UI and CLI.
 In Kubernetes, you have to manually set them up.

 #### Security Context Constraints